changkun/gp/homeworks/solutions/krasnor/4-param/README.md

 ```
 Very hard to debug.
 Mostly because of the difficult matrix debugging.

 Bug: My Laplace Matrix was wrong
-For the Border vertices value should be 1 and not anything else e.g. should not include count of edges (in uniform case)
+The Border vertice values should be 1 (at i,j) and nothing else e.g. should not include count of edges (as uniform case would set).
+In my case the border vertices had weights != 1 => wrong calculations.
 ```

 ## Reference Results